YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSPACELOW
 ---------------

-JNLSPACELOW, Journal file xxxx nearing maximum size, aaaa blocks to go
+JNLSPACELOW, Journal file jjjj nearing maximum size, nnnn blocks to go

-Run Time Information: This indicates that the journal file xxxx is approaching the maximum size specified for it.
+Run Time Information: This indicates that the journal file jjjj is approaching the maximum size specified for it.
 The system creates a new journal file when the limit is reached.
-Typically none, unless operational practice uses this as a trigger to intervene in journal file management.

-Action: -
+Action: None required except as part of monitoring journaling space requirements or when operational practice uses this as a trigger to intervene in journal file management.

 -----------------
 JNLSTATE